Genivia/ugrep/README.md

                   The pattern is searched for as a word (as if surrounded by  `\<' and `\>').

+           -X, --free-space
+                  Spacing (blanks and tabs) in regular expressions are ignored.

            -x, --line-regexp
                   Only  input lines selected against an entire pattern are consid- ered to be matching lines (as if surrounded by ^ and $).

            -Z, --null
                   Prints a zero-byte after the file name.

+           -z sep, --separator=sep
+                  The separator between the file name, line number, column number, byte  offset,  and  the  line  matched.
+The default is a colon (`:').

            The regular expression pattern syntax is an extended form of the  POSIX ERE syntax.
 For an overview of the syntax see README.md or visit: